-- 1. Enter the Event name.
-Checkmark the "Enable this event" box and activate the function. - Then set the Priority and the Source from the drop-down list. - "Priority": The event with higher priority will be executed first. - 2.
+- Enter the Event name.
+Checkmark the "Enable this event" box and activate the function.
+Then set the Priority and the Source from the drop-down list. - "Priority": The event with higher priority will be executed first. - 2.
 Select the event trigger mode. - "Video motion detection": Select the windows which need to be monitored. - "Periodic": The event is triggered in specified intervals.
-The unit of trigger interval is a minute. - "Digital input": The event is triggered when the DI status is changed by an external device. - "System boot": The event is triggered when the system boots up. - "Network Loss": The event is triggered when the network disconnect.

-- 3. Set the recording schedule time. - 4.
+The unit of trigger interval is a minute. - "Digital input": The event is triggered when the DI status is changed by an external device. - "System boot": The event is triggered when the system boots up. - 3.
+Set the recording schedule time. - 4.
 Set the Trigger D/O of activating the action.
-Check it to trigger digital output for specific seconds when an event is triggered. - 5.
-Click on "Submit" to save or click on "Don't Submit" to go back to the Event main page.
+Check it to trigger digital output for specific seconds when an event is triggered.

+5. Click on "Submit" to save or click on "Don't Submit" to go back to the Event main page.